-First-year, domestic students may apply for undergraduate admission to Penn State via Early Action.
-To apply Early Action, students must submit a complete application (the application itself, the Self- Reported Academic Record [SRAR]; and standardized test scores [official scores from either the SAT or ACT]) by the deadline of November 1.
+First-year students may apply for undergraduate admission to Penn State via Early Action.
+To apply Early Action, students must submit a complete application (the application itself and the Self- Reported Academic Record [SRAR]) must be received by the deadline of November 1.
+If opting to include standardized test results (official scores from either the SAT or ACT) must also be received by the deadline of November 1.

 Yes.
 Early Action will apply to any of our 20 undergraduate campuses, but not the World Campus.